 - 3 percent on transit purchases (which includes ride-shares, tolls, parking, taxis and more)

 A big advantage with this card is that you won’t have to enroll to earn these high cash back rates.

-To sweeten the deal, there is a welcome bonus offer of $300 in statement credits if you spend $3,000 within the first six months.
+To sweeten the deal, there is a welcome bonus offer: Earn 20% back on Amazon.com purchases on the Card within the first 6 months of Card Membership, up to $200 back.
+Plus, earn $150 back after you spend $3,000 in purchases on the Card within the first 6 months of Card Membership.
+You will receive cash back in the form of statement credits.
 Add to that an offer of 0 percent intro APR on purchases for 12 months (then APR of 13.99 percent to 23.99 percent thereafter) and it’s clear the Blue Cash Preferred is a real winner for rewards on everyday purchases.

 Chase Freedom Unlimited®: Best for simple cash back with no annual fee

 If you value a simple rewards program you won’t have to think about, then Chase Freedom Unlimited is hard to beat.
 For starters, this card has no annual fee, so it won’t cost you to have it as long as you pay outstanding balances at the end of each month.